 How Much Math Is There in Computer Science?

-If you’re interested in becoming a computer scientist, a bachelor’s degree with a computer science major is a great first step.
-Many students choose a four-year degree, which has the potential to lead to high-paying roles in tech companies.
+Many students choose a four-year Computer Science degree, which has the potential to lead to high-paying roles in tech companies.
 It’s a great option for many driven young professionals.